Bloom: Asian American Community Program

-Bloom community members are expected to engage in and actively participate in the following theme program activities, including:
+Bloom community members are expected to engage in and actively participate to in the following theme program activities to enhance their experience, including:

-- A yearlong (fall and spring) seminar, Asian American Studies 194A/B. The seminar is a 2-unit, graded class that meets once a week for two hours.
+- A yearlong (fall and spring) seminar, Asian American Studies 194A/B. The mandatory seminar is a 2-unit per semester, graded class that meets on Wednesdays 4-6pm.
 If you’re admitted to Bloom, you will be given more information about how to enroll in the seminar.

-- Community development activities and other Theme Program activities.
+- Support community development activities and other Theme Program activities.

-- At least one Bloom committee per semester.
+- Join one Bloom community committee per semester.

 Signature Events & Programming

-Bloom residents live together on a floor in Cunningham Hall in Unit 2, which is situated on the south edge of campus a few blocks away from the bustle of Telegraph Avenue.
-For more information about Unit 2, including amenities and features, academic services, and more, please visit housing.berkeley.edu.
+Bloom residents live together on a floor in Towle Hall in Unit 2, which is situated on the south edge of campus a few blocks away from the bustle of Telegraph Avenue.
+For more information about Unit 2, including amenities and features, academic services, and more, please visit Housing.

 If you have additional questions about living arrangements that are not answered here, please email Residential Life at email@example.com.
-If you have questions about Bloom, please email Eunice Kwon, Director, Asian Pacific American Student Development, at firstname.lastname@example.org.
+If you have questions about Bloom, please email Miya Sommers, Assistant Director of Asian Pacific American Student Development, at firstname.lastname@example.org.